Vocal Performance Major - Bachelor of Arts (BA) Degree

 • Private clubs and professional performance organizations, such as professional choruses, opera companies and private studios

-Other potential work settings may include churches, schools, arts organizations and performance groups including the creation of your own private voice studio.
+Other potential work settings may include churches, schools, arts organizations and performance groups.
+Some individuals may decide to launch their own private voice studio.2

-With a variety of career options and work settings available to majors in vocal performance, we compiled a list of frequently asked questions about this vocal performance college degree to help you make the right decision for your career path.
+With a variety of career options and work settings available to majors in vocal performance, we compiled a list of frequently asked questions about this vocal performance emphasis to help you make a decision for your career path.

-A major in vocal performance is designed for students who wish to become professional performers, pursue a graduate study, or wish to have a career teaching in academia or private studios.
-Whether you prefer to be on stage or behind-the-scenes, a degree in vocal performance prepares you to pursue your passion for music and entertainment.
+A bachelor’s in music: voice performance emphasis is designed for aspiring professional performers.
+Whether you prefer to be on stage or behind the scenes, this emphasis can prepare you to pursue your passion for music and entertainment.

 Course List